The celebration of Eid-ul-Fitr (Eid al Fitr) occurs at the conclusion to the Holy Month of Ramadan.

 Offers and shopping deals for Eid Al Fitr in Dubai

 Aside from the religious aspects of Eid, this holiday is also synonymous in Dubai and the UAE with local shopping deals.
-Expect to bag a bargain at the shopping malls and get one early as crowd numbers will still be restricted.
+Expect to bag a bargain at the shopping malls and get in early as crowds can become exceptionally busy later in the evenings.

-Further public holidays in Dubai and the UAE
+Further public holidays still to come in Dubai and the UAE

 Before you go… More important things you should know when planning a trip to Dubai